Wordee LogoWordee

 0-29Very DifficultCollege Graduate

-Readability and Content Success
+Why Readability Matters for SEO and Content Success

 Studies show that content with better readability scores performs better across all metrics.
 Users spend more time on pages they can easily understand, share them more often, and are more likely to take action.
 Major publications like The New York Times and BBC target 8th-grade reading levels for maximum reach.
+Google uses dwell time and engagement signals as ranking factors, so readable content directly influences your search performance.
+After checking readability, use our Keyword Density Checker to ensure your SEO keywords are balanced.

 Optimal Readability by Content Type